knurling-rs/defmt/book/src/defmt-versions.md

 **Note**: Changing the *Defmt Version* used in the `defmt` crate will be a minor version change (e.g. from 1.0.0 to 1.1.0).
 If you wish to remain on a specific *Defmt Version* for compatibility with older versions of `defmt-decoder` and `defmt-print`, you should pin your `defmt` crate to a specific release.

-The *Defmt Version* used in any given ELF file is expressed using symbol (listed below).
+The *Defmt Version* used in any given ELF file is expressed using a symbol (listed below).

 The `defmt-decoder` crate supports multiple *Defmt Version* values, and so can work with newer and older firmware.